 But there are also really dangerous signs in Britain.
-Erroneous opinions on the "People's Front" are possible and indeed likely at this stage.
+Erroneous opinions on the People's Front are possible and indeed likely at this stage.
 But that some of the forces of reaction should be masquerading as "People's Front" is a sinister development against which everyone who is a sincere democrat must be on guard.
-When a group of Tories (the Five-Point Group) begin talking in terms of a People's Front. when Winston Churchill joins with Sir Walter Citrine and the Tory, Lord Lytton, on a common platform (London, Albert Hall meeting of December 3), then it is nothing but a transparent attempt to utilise popular slogans and moods in the interests of reaction.
+When a group of Tories (the Five-Point Group) begin talking in terms of a People's Front, when Winston Churchill joins with Sir Walter Citrine and the Tory Lord Lytton on a common platform (London, Albert Hall meeting of December 3), then it is nothing but a transparent attempt to utilize popular slogans and moods in the interests of reaction.
 It is the demagogy of deceiving the poor in the interests of the rich.

-And then, finally, Lloyd George, the most unscrupulous demagogue of them all, avows his sympathy for a People's Front, then the the urgency of clarity in this matter, of ending the dissipation of energies and concentrating on the mass movement, must become plain to all.
-THE STRUGGLE FOR DEMOCRACY IN IRAQ AND FOR UNIVERSAL PEACE
+And when, finally, Lloyd George, the most unscrupulous demagogue of them all, avows his sympathy for a People's Front, then the urgency of clarity in this matter, of ending the dissipation of energies and concentrating on the mass movement, must become plain to all.